Last updated on September 4, 2025

 Isperia, Supreme Judge | Illustration by Maxime Minard

-The commander for First Flight is Isperia, Supreme Judge, may she rest in peace, and the is flying creatures.
-All these decks have very simple strategies similar to the old planeswalker decks since they’re meant to introduce players to the game.
+The commander for First Flight is Isperia, Supreme Judge, and this judge reigns supreme.
+All these decks have very simple strategies similar to the old planeswalker starter decks since they’re meant to introduce players to the game.

 Your goal here is to get flying creatures out and buff them with cards like Gravitational Shift and Favorable Winds.
 Isperia provides decent card draw once it’s out and there are also cards like Staggering Insight that help with this.
 There are some counterspells and removal that give this deck a bit of a control subtheme, but it doesn’t lean too heavily on it.